remotephone/blog.rmtph.one/_posts/2016-12-22-practical-docker.md

 categories: lab homelab budget testing
 ---

-[Docker](https://www.docker.com/) and containers pretty nifty.
+[Docker](https://www.docker.com/) and containers are pretty nifty.
 You can run applications or even OSes inside containers (sort of, it shares a kernel with the host OS and there's still at least some ways to escape a container to get to the host).
 The beauty of it to me is how throwaway it is.
 I saw a presentation where someone started an Ubuntu container, rm -rf /'ed themselves, created a new container, and it was like nothing ever happened.
 Amazing stuff.

 I won't pretend I'm getting the most possible out of docker or even understand it fully, but the learning curve required to get a whole lot of functionality out of it is really shallow.
 I have Docker installed in a VM.
 Like I described earlier, I got it working well enough and then snapshotted it.
 If you're not paying attention to what you're doing, you can run into a lot of errors and annoyances you don't see coming.